-No Expiration Date On Charitable IRA Rollover Tax Benefits
+No Expiration Date On Charitable IRA Qualified Charitable Distribution Tax Benefits

-In December 2015, Congress made some popular charitable giving tax incentives permanent–including the charitable IRA rollover incentive.
-Now donors can now plan their giving through IRA rollovers any time of the year.
+In December 2015, Congress made some popular charitable giving tax incentives permanent–including the charitable IRA qualified charitable distribution incentive.
+Now donors can now plan their giving through IRA qualified charitable distribution any time of the year.

-The charitable IRA rollover, or qualified charitable distribution (QCD), is a provision allowing certain donors to exclude from taxable income — yet count toward their required minimum distribution — certain transfers of Individual Retirement Account (IRA) assets that are made directly to public charities, including Northwest Public Broadcasting through the WSU Foundation.
+The charitable IRA qualified charitable distribution is a provision allowing certain donors to exclude from taxable income — yet count toward their required minimum distribution — certain transfers of Individual Retirement Account (IRA) assets that are made directly to public charities, including Northwest Public Broadcasting through the WSU Foundation.
 Donors age 70-1/2 or older can use this popular option to support charities with tax-wise gifts of up to $100,000.
-Rollovers can count toward your minimum required distribution.
+Qualified charitable distributions can count toward your minimum required distribution.

-When you talk to your financial advisor or IRA agency to request a charitable rollover, the following information may be helpful.
+When you talk to your financial advisor or IRA agency to request a qualified charitable distribution, the following information may be helpful.
 Charitable contributions to Northwest Public Broadcasting are directed to

 Washington State University Foundation

 PO Box 641925

 Phone: 509-335-6686 or 800-GIV-2-WSU (448-2978)

 To ensure quick processing of your IRA contribution, simply give Northwest Public Broadcasting and/or the WSU Foundation a note or call indicating that your Charitable IRA qualified charitable distribution is to be used for Northwest Public Broadcasting.